jxxcarlson/math-markdown/README.md

 it, go into that folder and say `sh make.sh`.
 Then double-click on `index.html`.

+## Style

+The style used by MMarkdown is entirely determined by the definitions of the CSS classes given in `index.html`.
+See the code in `./app/index.html` for examles to imitate.
+Consequently they are easily configured for whatever application yuo have in mind.

+## MathJax

+The javascript code in `.app/index.html` is essential to the proper rendering of mathematical text.
+It should be copied verbatim for your own app.

 ## Markdown extensions

 I am trying to be conservative about extensions to